ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 The validity of RIV attestation results is also influenced by procedures used to create reference measurements:

-* While the RIM itself is signed, supply-chains must be carefully scrutinized to ensure that the values are not subject to unexpected manipulation prior to signing.
+* While the RIM itself is signed, supply-chains SHOULD be carefully scrutinized to ensure that the values are not subject to unexpected manipulation prior to signing.
 Insider-attacks against code bases and build chains are particularly hard to spot.

-* Designers must guard against hash collision attacks.
+* Designers SHOULD guard against hash collision attacks.
 Reference Integrity Measurements often give hashes for large objects of indeterminate size; if one of the measured objects can be replaced with an implant engineered to produce the same hash, RIV will be unable to detect the substitution.
 TPM1.2 uses SHA-1 hashes only, which have been shown to be susceptible to collision attack.
-TPM2.0 will produce quotes with SHA-256, which so far has resisted such attacks, and consequently is RECOMMENDED.
+TPM2.0 will produce quotes with SHA-256, which so far has resisted such attacks.
+Consequently RIV implementations SHOULD use TPM2.0.

 # Conclusion